efdevcon/devcon-website/src/content/archive/playlists/devcon-0.md

 ---
 title: Devcon 0
-description: "It all began in Berlin.
+description_old: "It all began in Berlin.
 Long prior to the launch of Ethereum, the earliest builders and co-founders gathered in Kreuzberg in late November of 2014 to outline their work and designs for the future of Ethereum at a meetup called 'ÐΞVcon-0'."
 image: ../../../../static/assets/uploads/editions/devcon0.png
 categories:
   - Devcon